 Hilary Joyce-Owens BG / ADCRG / TCRG

 Erin Peachey TCRG

-Some years later Erin joined the Lynch School of Irish Dance, there she began to focus on her solo dancing, and as a result also became a solo dance champion and went on to tour with “Michael Flatley’s Lord of the Dance”.
+She later joined the Lynch School of Irish Dance, where she shifted her focus to solo dancing.
+Her dedication and talent led to success as a solo champion, and she went on to tour internationally with Michael Flatley’s Lord of the Dance.

+Hilary Joyce-Owens BG / ADCRG / TCRG